oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Quantum ESPRESSO  is an integrated suite of computer codes for electronic-structure calculations and materials modeling at the nanoscale.
 It is based on density-functional theory, plane waves, and pseudopotentials  (both norm-conserving and ultrasoft).

-**URL**
+**More Information**

 https://www.quantum-espresso.org

 **Available Versions**::

-    6.7-foss-2020b
     6.6-foss-2020b
+    6.7-intel-2020a
     6.6-intel-2020a
-    6.7-intel-2020a
     6.5-intel-2020a
+    6.7-foss-2020b

 Qwt